 TGC often provides assistance to the families of students, and overall provides financial support for over 200 Cambodians, including staff members and their families.
 This support of so many Cambodians is why TGC has good relations with the Cambodian government.

-After almost fifteen years in continuous operation, we are very proud to have achieved success in fulfilling our mission and seeing some of our students go on to do great things.
-Help us operate for another fifteen years!
+After sixteen years in continuous operation, we are very proud to have achieved success in fulfilling our mission and seeing some of our students go on to do great things.
+Help us operate for another sixteen years!